racket/racket/racket/src/README.txt

 the distribution may include additional packages.
 Those extra packages will be installed and built with the `make install` step.

-If this directory is part of a clone of the Git repository for Racket, then the clone's root directory includes a makefile to both build minimal Racket and install packages, and you should start there, instead of here.
-See "build.md" in the clone's root directory.
+If this directory is a checkout of the Git repository for Racket, then the checkout's root directory includes a makefile to both build minimal Racket and install packages, and you should start there, instead of here.
+See "build.md" in the checkout's root directory.

 ========================================================================
  License and external links